 Visiting the Palace of the Parliament

 So it’s now possible to visit the palace of the parliament, and to see the opulence in which Ceausescu wanted to live.
-They propose visits in romanian, english, french and italian.
-I took the one in english, they propose them on a regular basis (at least one every hour), and I had to wait almost two hours for the one in french.
-Moreover I didn’t want to be the only one with the french guide… There are three types of tickets :
+They propose visits in Romanian, English, French and Italian.
+I took the one in English, they propose them on a regular basis (at least one every hour), and I had to wait almost two hours for the one in French.
+Moreover I didn’t want to be the only person with the french guide… There are three types of tickets :

-- The standard tour for 35 lei (7 euros, or 8 US dollars)
+- The standard tour for 35 lei (7 euros)

-- The standard tour + palace and terrace for 45 lei (9 euros, or 10 US dollars)
+- The standard tour + palace and terrace for 45 lei (9 euros)

-- The full tour (standard + palace and terrace + underground) for 55 lei (11 euros, or 12 US dollars)
+- The full tour (standard + palace and terrace + underground) for 55 lei (11 euros)

-Honestly, from what I could see, you get to see everything just with the standard tour ticket so it’s useless to take the full tour, and keep money in your pockets 🙂 Little detail I have to tell you, if you want to take pictures in the palace of the parliament with your camera, you have to pay an extra 30 lei (6 euros, or 7 US dollars).
+Honestly, from what I could see, you get to see everything just with the standard tour ticket so it’s useless to take the full tour.
+Keep money in your pockets 🙂 Little detail I have to tell you, if you want to take pictures in the palace of the parliament with your camera, you have to pay an extra 30 lei (6 euros).
 But with your phone, it’s free.
 I saw people taking pictures with their cameras, although they didn’t pay to do it.
 Actually, they don’t really pay attention, but I suggest you not to do it, who knows…

 The palace of the parliament, it’s a living area of 350000 meters square!
 It measures 270 by 240 meters, with a height of 86 meters.
 It has more than 1100 rooms, on 12 different floors.
 140 of those rooms are actually offices.
 Almost all the materials used in the construction of the palace of the parliament come from Romania (cristal for the chandeliers, silk for the curtains…).
 The cost of the palace is unknown, but it’s been estimated at 4 billion US dollars.